Skip to content

 Showing how to make a breakfast casserole with biscuits in a 6 step collage.

-• Cook sausage: In a large skillet, cook your sausage crumbling it with a spatula over medium heat.
+• Cook and crumble sausage: In a large skillet, cook your sausage crumbling it with a spatula over medium heat.

 • Whisk eggs: In a large bowl, whisk eggs first then add in milk, salt, garlic powder and pepper.